SgtCoDFish/APG/README.md

 make -jN # where N is the number of cores you have
 ```

-If you don't care about the render tests, you can use `cmake -DEXCLUDE_SDL_TEST=ON ..` or `cmake -DEXCLUDE_GL_TEST=ON ..` (or both).
-By default, both tests are built as well as the libraries.
+If you don't care about the tests you can use `cmake -DEXCLUDE_TESTS=ON`.
+By default, all tests are built as well as the libraries.

-The audio test is slightly different, and is off by default.
-You can similarly use `-DEXCLUDE_AUDIO_TEST=OFF` but the option also requires you to place a file, `test_music.ogg` in the base `assets/` directory before running cmake.
-This is to avoid shipping a test music file.

 ## Usage Notes - Logging
 The library depends on easylogging++ which is included by source.
 To use the library, you simply need to: `#include "easylogging++.h"` in your files. *Important:* In your file which contains your main function you must include the line `INITIALIZE_EASYLOGGINGPP` directly after you include the function.